The Arts Society Falmouth

 In 1709, in a small riverside town in Shropshire a Quaker Industrialist, called Abaraham Darby, became a pioneer of the industrial Revolution and inaugurated the building of the world’s first ever iron bridge, over the River Severn.

 In this discovery Day we will explore how inventors and designers like the Darbys, Josiah Wedgwood, Matthe Bourne and the Stephensons are reflected in the art of the 19 Century.
+See how new techniques affected design, and consider how mass production and the changing landscape affected life for rich and poor.
 The apogee was the Crystal Palace Great Exhibition of 1851.

 We will look at the Palace, its buildings and contents as well as the legacy for art and design and architecture through the 19 Century and beyond.